Centre-left politics: Social democracy

-Social democracy is a reformist offshoot of socialism that supports the modification of capitalist economies rather than their total abolition.
-It has historically been most successful in the European Union.
-Sweden in particular has historically been closely associated with social democracy, as it was the first country to be led by a social democratic party and social democrats in Sweden continued to be relevant even after the ideology lost influence in other countries during the 1970s.
+Social democracy has influenced the politics of nearly every major democracy, though it has historically been most successful in the European Union, where it was the predominant ideology from 1945 to 1973.
+Sweden in particular has historically been closely associated with social democracy, as it was the first country to be led by a social democratic party, and social democrats in Sweden continued to be relevant even after the ideology lost influence in other countries during the 1970s.
+Social democracy also became a popular ideology in many African governments after the decolonisation of Africa.